Fury in Peru after officials secretly received vaccine before health workers

 Public outrage has been stoked further by comments from the two government ministers.

-In her final hours in her job on Friday, Health Minister Pilar Mazetti, 64, lauded for her no-nonsense style, was still insisting that she would be the last person in Peru’s health care sector to be vaccinated: “The captain is the last person to abandon ship.”
+In her final hours in her job on Friday, Health Minister Pilar Mazzetti, 64, lauded for her no-nonsense style, was still insisting she would be the last person in Peru’s health-care sector to be vaccinated: “The captain is the last person to abandon ship.”

 Foreign Minister Elizabeth Astete, 68, who had overseen the Sinopharm negotiation, said she had accepted the secret shot only because she “could not afford the luxury of becoming ill” — a claim that has prompted comparisons with Marie Antoinette.